mli/new-docs/python/guide/packages/gluon/loss/loss.md

 #### [CTC Loss](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/loss.html#mxnet.gluon.loss.CTCLoss)

 CTC Loss is the [connectionist temporal classification loss](https://distill.pub/2017/ctc/) .
 It is used to train recurrent neural networks with variable time dimension.
 It learns the alignment and labelling of input sequences.
 It takes a sequence as input and gives probabilities for each timestep.
-For instance, in the following image the word is not well algined with the 5 timesteps because of the different sizes of characters.
+For instance, in the following image the word is not well aligned with the 5 timesteps because of the different sizes of characters.
 CTC Loss finds for each timestep the highest probability e.g. `t1` presents with high probability a `C`.
 It combines the highest probapilities and returns the best path decoding.
 For an in-depth tutorial on how to use CTC-Loss in MXNet, check out this [example](https://github.com/apache/incubator-mxnet/tree/master/example/ctc).

 ![ctc_loss](ctc_loss.png)